DanGLES3/GameResChange/README.md

 ### Xposed
  The included Xposed module is only required on devices running Android 15-16 in order to support all apps, it's unnecessary on A13-14

+### Source Code
+ Source code will be published soon once the app is more polished

  ## Links
 - [Telegram Channel](https://t.me/danmgk)
 - [PayPal](https://www.paypal.com/donate/?hosted_button_id=BJAJW4755BXFY)